Jarvis-Consulting-Group/jarvis_data_eng-aurelienguyen/linux_sql/README.md

 # Introduction
-(about 100-150 words)
-Discuss the design of the project.
-What does this project/product do?
-Who are the users?
-What are the technologies you have used? (e.g. bash, docker, git, etc..)
 The Linux Cluster Monitoring Agent is a project that records the hardware specifications of a server as well as its resource usage on a minute by minute.
 The data is then stored in a PostgreSQL RDBMS for future resource planning purposes.

 ## Who are the users?